aogriffiths/play2.0-form-example/README.md

 Prerequisites
 ------------

 You will need to know a little java and how play 2.0 works.
-There are comments in the code that should help.
 You will need play 2.0 and git installed to run this example from your own machine.

 To run it, simply do a "git clone", cd to the project directory, then "play run".

 The Code
 --------

+The first thing to say is this app is not made to look good!
+The UI is  simple and dull.
+The real purpose is to demostrate the code, which is well commented.
+Below is a quick overview of how it hangs together and you can click the links to read the comments inline with the code to find out more.

 Start by looking at [Application.java](play2.0-form-example/blob/master/app/controllers/Application.java).